 Friday, April 9, was our Staff Attorney Ana Collazo's last day with our office.
-On April 26 she begins her new position as an Assistant Inspector General for the City Colleges of Chicago, a "sister" agency.
-We thank Ana for nine (9) years of service as a trusted colleague and wish her all the best in her new position.
+She today begins her new position as an Assistant Inspector for the City Colleges of Chicago, a "sister" agency.
+We thank Ana for nine (9) years of service as a trusted colleague and wish her all the best in her new position!
 We have begun the process of hiring her replacement-the first vacancy we have had since Ana joined us in April 2012.

-A. Potential Amendments to the Ordinance
+Potential Amendments to the Ordinance